Best Of: Jude Law / Pedro Pascal

 I gotta ask, because

+the suspense is killing me.
 What happened to your shoes, Vince?

 I got a sweet number on the bus.

-You sold your shoes i took 500 bucks and i'm chipping away at it i'm doing my part giggles yeah okay i did it on my way home from getting my finger chopped off well by those damn zeros who say jen is next you're helping me they said that
+I did it on my way home from getting my finger chopped off by those damn zeros who say Jen is next.
+You're helping me.

-I know that you're the executive producer on this and you initially thought about Jason
+That's my guest, Jute Law, in scene with Jason Bateman in the new Netflix series, Black Rabbit.
+I know that you're the executive producer on this, and you initially thought about Jason

-as a director.
+a director.
+Yes.

-I believe the order was
+I believe the order was:

-And when it became apparent that, you know, it was time to sort of go out, find the director who's going to bring and breathe life into it, we kept referencing Ozark and the tonality of Ozark, that sort of dark,
+we were developing this piece, and when it became apparent that you know it was time to sort of go out, find the director who's going to bring and breathe life into it.

 but humorous